 I trained as a florist in 1999 and had a floral and garden themed gift shop for a few years before starting a family.

-Last year I read an article about grower florists and I had a lightbulb moment – I love the idea of growing my own flowers to sell directly to customers.
+In 2018 I read an article about grower florists and I had a lightbulb moment – I love the idea of growing my own flowers to sell directly to customers.
 Many of the flowers I grow are not available in supermarkets – Sweet Peas, Dahlias, Cosmos, Scabious, Zinnias and ornamental grasses.

 I see the whole process from seed to sale and try to be as conscious of my impact on the environment as possible – I wash up my pots to reuse, use minimal pesticides, collect rainwater in water butts, put my used compost on the garden as mulch and compost my green waste.
 I wrap my posies in biodegradable packaging and as the flowers grow they attract bees and butterflies.